robertangeles/repo-ai-prompts/chatgpt-human-recipe-chef.md

 Use this prompt AFTER creating your recipe with Module 1:

 ```
-I have a recipe blog post for WordPress.
 Please analyze the recipe content and create SEO optimization elements:

-**Primary Focus Keyword:** [Extract the main keyword from recipe name and content]
+**Primary Focus Keyword:**
+- Derive the focus keyword from the recipe title and limit it to 2-3 words

 **Meta Description:** (150-160 characters)
 - Include primary keyword naturally